 Contributions - Contribution requirements of the participating employers are established and may be amended by the KRS Board of Trustees.
-For the years ended June 30, 2023, participating employers contributed 3.39% (non-hazardous) of covered payroll.
+For the years ended June 30, 2023, participating employers contributed 3.39% (non-hazardous) and 6.78% and (hazardous) of covered payroll.
 Employees that entered the plan prior to September 1, 2008 are not required to contribute to the Insurance Fund.
 Employees that entered the plan after September 1, 2008 are required to contribute 1% of their annual creditable compensation which is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (see Kentucky Administrative Regulation 105 KAR 1:420E).
-For the fiscal year ended June 30, 2023 the contributions for hazardous positions were \$44,206.
+For the fiscal year ended June 30, 2023, the contributions for hazardous and non-hazardous positions were \$18,146 and \$23,861, respectively.

-OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - At June 30, 2023 the City reported a liability \$877,404 for its proportionate share of the net OPEB liability.
+OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - At June 30, 2023 the City reported a liability of \$868,363 for its proportionate share of the net OPEB liability.
 The net OPEB liability was measured as of June 30, 2022 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021 and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net OPEB liability was based on a projection of the City's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
-The City's proportionate share at June 30, 2022, was .044 percent for non-hazardous.
-For the year ended June 30, 2023, the City recognized OPEB expenses of \$120,654.
+The City's proportionate share at June 30, 2022, was .042 percent for non-hazardous and .026 percent for hazardous.
+For the year ended June 30, 2023, the City recognized OPEB expenses of \$125,305.
+At June 30, 2023, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: